appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 Ensure the **one certificate** covers **all the subdomains** in the [domain name](#domain-name) section.

+Currently, the self-hosted Appcircle does not support the use of password-protected private keys for SSL certificates.
+The SSL certificate should be in PEM format.

 Additionally, configure the Appcircle server with a **fullchain certificate**, which should include the leaf (or app) certificate, intermediate certificates, and the root certificate, establishing a complete and trusted certificate chain.

 :::tip